Factbox: If UK PM Boris Johnson is ousted, who could replace him?

-Below is a summary of some of those who could be in the frame to replace him should he reign or be ousted:
+Below is a summary of some of those who could be in the frame to replace him should he resign or be ousted:

 LIZ TRUSS

-The foreign secretary is the darling of the Conservatives' grassroots and has regularly topped polls of party members carried out by the website Conservative Home.
+The foreign secretary is the darling of the ruling Conservative Party's grassroots and has regularly topped polls of party members carried out by the website Conservative Home.

 Truss has a carefully cultivated public image and was photographed in a tank last year, evoking a famous 1986 image of Britain's first female prime minister, Margaret Thatcher, who was also captured in such a pose.